Conformal scattering theories for tensorial wave equations on Schwarzschild spacetime: Geometrical and analytical setting

-The tensorial Fackerell-Ipser equations are established from the spin $\pm 1$ Teukolsky equations by the following proposition. \begin{proposition} Suppose that $(\alpha_a,\underline{\alpha}_a,\rho,\sigma)$ satisfy the Maxwell equation, then the one forms $\phi_a$ and $\underline{\phi}_a$ satisfy the following tensorial Fackerell-Ipser equations
+The tensorial Fackerell-Ipser equations are established from the spin $\pm 1$ Teukolsky equations by the following proposition (see also \cite[Proposition 3.7]{Pa2019}). \begin{proposition} Suppose that $(\alpha_a,\underline{\alpha}_a,\rho,\sigma)$ satisfy the Maxwell equation, then the $1$-forms $\phi_a$ and $\underline{\phi}_a$ satisfy the following tensorial Fackerell-Ipser equations